FEUP-LDTS-2021/ldts-project-assignment-g1301/docs/README.md

 In both cases, we find it justifiable as the classes require these fields, in one hand the Arena class is basically the main class of the program and it needs to store a considerable amount of data, on the other hand various methods are needed for the Enemy and Spaceship classes and it wouldn't make sense to split each class into two separate ones.

 #### **Switch Statements**
-There is switch statement in the addSpell method.
+There is a switch statement in the addSpell method.
 However, the switch operator performs simple actions.

+#### **Seperate Concerns in Modules**

+Because this is a game, the classes need to mandatorily call each other as all components are linked,which results in many calls between different modules.

+### **Refactoring**
+Since our intermediate delivery, we have removed the state pattern as it wasn't applicable, we reduced our McCabe complexity, removed duplicate code with extract method and we seperated our classes in packages.
+We also added and changed methods for better coverage and a bigger test strength in the PIT report.

 ------